kasuken/SonequaBot/README.md

 # SonequaBot
-A Twitch bot written in .NET Core
+A Twitch and Discord bot written in .NET Core